Republic of New Afrika: History

 The idea of the RNA arose following the events of the 1967 Detroit riot.
 It was the first separate nation declared by African Americans in the United States.

-The vision for this country was first promulgated by the Malcolm X Society on March 31, 1968, at a Black Government Conference held in Detroit, Michigan.
-The conference participants drafted a constitution and declaration of independence, and they identified five Southern states Louisiana, Mississippi, Alabama, Georgia and South Carolina (with adjoining areas in East Texas and North Florida) as subjugated national territory.
+The vision for this country was first promulgated at a Black Government Conference held in Detroit, Michigan on March 31, 1968.
+This conference was convened by the Malcolm X Society, an outgrowth of a Detroit civil rights group called the Group on Advanced Leadership (GOAL).
+The 500 attendees drafted a Declaration of Independence, a constitution, and the framework for a provisional government.
+They identified the five Southern states of Louisiana, Mississippi, Alabama, Georgia and South Carolina as subjugated national territory.